 \section{Conclusion and Outlook}

 In this paper, we presented a new type of driver routing and scheduling problem motivated by a practical application in long-distance bus networks.
-A unique characteristic of this problem is the possibility of driver exchanges at intermediate stops, which require spatial and temporal synchronization of driver routes.
+A unique characteristic of this problem is the possibility of driver exchanges at intermediate stops, which requires spatial and temporal synchronization of driver routes.
 We presented a mathematical formulation defined on a time-expanded multi-digraph.
 Furthermore, we proposed a solution approach that extends an \gls{MIP} implementation by heuristic components and a destructive bound improvement procedure.
 We used real-world data provided by one of Europe's leading coach companies to validate our \glsfirst{DBMH}.
 Our solution approach solves instances with up to 390 locations and 70 ride segments to optimality with an average computational time under 210 seconds.
 Even for large-scale instances we can provide feasible solutions within seconds.
 In contrast, standalone \gls{MIP} solvers fail to find feasible solutions for a third of the instances even after one hour.
 Compared to standalone \gls{MIP} solvers, our matheuristic improves computational times by 79.42\% for small instances.
 Moreover, compared to current solutions deployed in practice, we can reduce the number of drivers required by 13.07\% on average.
 Routing and scheduling drivers at the subcontractor level allows utilizing synergies between lines, leading to more efficient solutions.
 We further demonstrated that the consideration of driver exchanges is beneficial in long-distance bus networks and leads to average savings of 42.69\%.
 Considering driver exchanges at intermediate stops in addition to driver exchanges at regular stops allows for further cost savings, in particular for small and medium instances.
 For large instances, such a comparison cannot be drawn as many instances cannot be solved to optimality.